yiliutan/ForAlign/README.md

 **Note:** When using **Coarse Alignment**, ensure that the **Digital Terrain Model (DTM) is separated**, with TLS and DLS each containing **ground** and **off-ground** point clouds (e.g., using the [CSF](https://github.com/jianboqi/CSF) filter).
 The point clouds must be in **PCD format**.

+Due to the diverse nature of forest point cloud data, we recommend adjusting parameter settings based on the specific characteristics of your dataset.
+For detailed guidance, please refer to our published paper and the comments provided in the code files.

 ---

 ## **Environment**